cainmagi/Dockerfiles/dockerlist.md

 -----

-#### xubuntu-matlab:r2020b
+#### nvcr.io/uoh053018/xubuntu-matlab:r2020b

 **X-Ubuntu MATLAB R2020b**

 The xubuntu MATLAB `R2020b` image.

-This image is built based on the [`xubuntu-tf2:1.0`](#xubuntu-tf210) image.
+This image is built based on the [`xubuntu-tf:1.4-2.3.1`](#nvcriouoh053018xubuntu-tf14-231) image.
 The MATLAB and other packages are installed by manually.
 Note that a license is needed if you want to launch MATLAB.

+Because the layer of installing matlab is too large, we have not found a method for pushing the image to our NGC account.
+Maybe we could solve this problem in the future.

 This image contains: